mottalrd/personal-blog-11ty-base/content/events/index.md

 	order: 4
 };
 ---
-This page collects some of the interesting events that I attended over the years.
+This page collects some of the events that I attended over the years.
 - **2024 October** Product Tank Malaga Meetup.
 Talks on Fintech trends and Hospitality products design.
 - **2024 May** Blockchain Malaga Meetup.
 Celebrating the Bitcoin Pizza day and learned about the latest developments in the Blockchain space.
 I was particularly interested in how smart contracts tech has been evolving and examples of real use cases.
 - **2024 April** UK Cyber Week conference.
 Learned about all the ways in which organisations cybersecurity can be improved at this well organised vendor conference.